jamesonbass1987/list-me-app/NOTES.md

 Borrowing from the previous example, instead of plainly taking the JSON response of the newly created comment and appending it to the DOM, you would create a Comment prototype object and add a function to that prototype to perhaps concatenate (format) the comments authors first and last name.
 You would then use the object to append the comment information to the DOM.

 - Listings Edit/Create Page (Adding/Removing Image Links Or Tags)
-- Listing Comments New Page
+- Listing Comments New/Edit

+Active Model Serializers For -
+- Listing
+- Comments
+- Listing_Comments